orientechnologies/orientdb-docs/NET-Server-ConfigSet.md

 ## Setting Configuration Variables

-You may find that you want to change the values on various configuration variables on the OrientDB Server from within your application.
-With this method you can do so through the OServer instance.
+You may find that you want to change the values on various configuration variables for the OrientDB Server from within your application.
+With this method you can do so through the [`OServer`](NET-Server.md) instance.

 ### Syntax

 ```
 bool OServer.ConfigSet(
-   string <key>,
+   string key,
-   string <value>)
+   string value)
 ```

-- **`<key>`** Defines the configuration variable you want to change.
+- **`key`** Defines the configuration variable you want to change.
-- **`<value>`** Defines the value you want to set on the variable.
+- **`value`** Defines the value you want to set on the variable.

 This method returns a boolean value, indicating whether OrientDB applied your change.